DataDog/documentation/content/en/observability_pipelines/setup/datadog_with_archiving.md

 {{% /tab %}}

 {{% tab "APT-based Linux" %}}
-No built-in support for load-balancing is provided, given the single-machine nature of the installation.
-You will need to provision your own load balancers using whatever your company's standard is.
+Given the single-machine nature of the installation, there is no built-in support for load-balancing.
+Provision your own load balancers using your company's standard.
 {{% /tab %}}
 {{% tab "RPM-based Linux" %}}
-No built-in support for load-balancing is provided, given the single-machine nature of the installation.
-You will need to provision your own load balancers using whatever your company's standard is.
+Given the single-machine nature of the installation, there is no built-in support for load-balancing.
+You need to provision your own load balancers based on your company's standard.
 {{% /tab %}}
 {{% tab "Terraform (AWS)" %}}
-An NLB is provisioned by the Terraform module, and provisioned to point at the instances.
-Its DNS address is returned in the `lb-dns` output in Terraform.
+The Terraform module provisions an NLB to point at the instances.
+The DNS address is returned in the `lb-dns` output in Terraform.
 {{% /tab %}}
 {{< /tabs >}}